Find cheap flights to Australia

 - If you are looking to stay down under for a while, we also compare one-way flights to Australia.

 - Approx 24 hours

 - Australian dollars

 Australia is enormous!
 It's practically a whole continent, and it boasts more attractions, sights and diversity than you could ever hope to see in one visit.
 This is a country with everything - bright lights of cities such as Sydney and Melbourne, the amazing beauty of the Great Barrier Reef, the other-worldliness of Uluru, not to mention the incredible wildlife!

-Stopovers are generally in Los Angeles, Singapore, Bangkok and Hong Kong.
+You can fly east or west to reach Australia.
+If you fly west you're likely to stop in Los Angeles.
+Eastern stopovers are generally somewhere like Dubai, Singapore, Bangkok or Hong Kong.
 All of these are also exciting destinations in their own right - it may be worth intentionally looking for a cheap Australia flight with a long layover so you can explore!
-The best time to look for great savings on flight prices is during the Australian winter, which is summer here in the UK.
-In most of the Australian cities, the winter is rarely that cold over there though, so get booking!

 Many people are planning a big Australian adventure when they book their Australia flights, so if you're planning on visiting a range of attractions across the country, it's a great idea to pre-book some internal Australia flights to cover the distance.
 The alternatives are long haul buses and a handful of cross-country trains, but taking flights will certainly help you get the most out of your time.